 Back in early 2013, I got the opportunity to meet fellow AMPt member Josh St. Germain for the first time down where he lives in southeastern Massachusetts.
 We headed to a place called Fort Phoenix in Fairhaven where I was captivated by this one lonely tree perched on ledge of a rock coupled with the sparse snow and grass on the ground.
 It made for one of my favorite shots of the year and serves as reminder of how fortunate I am to have Josh as a friend who is constant source of inspiration.

 In terms of processing, I wanted to focus your eyes to focus on the lone tree which I framed using the rules of thirds.
-This photo was taken with 6×6 and edited with VSCO Cam using the B3 preset, which happens to be my favorite black and white preset within the app.
+This photo was taken with 6×6 and edited with the VSCO Cam app using the B3 preset, which happens to be my favorite black and white preset within the app.

 Which iPhone photographers do you admire the most?